mozilla/GSOC2020/README.md

 * Only put a name in the mentor slot if you know they are willing to take on the responsibility.
 If you think the SoC admins won't know who you are, leave contact details.
 * Stay on top of your notifications: we may have questions about your idea that you will need to answer.

+## Are you a student with a great idea for a GSOC project?

+A mentioned above, while a GSOC project needs a mentor an idea doesn't need to come from Mozilla to be a viable GSOC project.
+That said, there are a lot of moving parts to Mozilla and figuring out who to talk to can be difficult even if you've got an amazing idea.
+If this is you, please start by *opening an issue describing your idea* so we can take a look at it.
+While we can't promise anything, if your idea looks promising we will do our best to connect you to somebody with domain-relevant experience to discuss turning it into a proposal.

 ## Please note

 * Participants in any Mozilla project are expected to respect and uphold the [Mozilla Community Participation Guidelines](https://www.mozilla.org/en-US/about/governance/policies/participation/)